damiencrone/quallm/README.md

 ollama pull phi3.5
 ```

 If using cloud-hosted LLMs, you will likely need to create an account and set up an API key with your chosen provider.
-The easiest way to use a cloud provider will be to initialize a client with `LLMClient.from_litellm()`.
+The easiest way to use a cloud provider will be to initialize a client with `LLMClient.from_litellm()`, which allows you to connect to a variety of cloud providers using a single interface (see demonstration below).
+Ensure you have set your API keys as environment variables (e.g., a `.env` file with `OPENAI_API_KEY`, `GEMINI_API_KEY`) as required by your chosen provider.
+Refer to your provider's documentation for details.
+If you are unfamiliar with environment variables, see [this guide](https://www.datacamp.com/tutorial/python-environment-variables).

 ## Usage